jeanlauliac/js-m4/README.md

     * `nestingLimit` *Number* Maximum nested macro calls.
 Beware, this does not prevent [endless rescanning loops](http://www.gnu.org/software/m4/manual/m4.html#index-nesting-limit).

+#### Event: 'error'

+Signal a non-recuperable error.
+The stream will not produce further output in the case of an error.

+#### Event: 'warning'

+Signal a warning.
+The steam continues to produce output normally, but there may be some unwanted behavior.

 #### m4.define(name, {fn|str})

   * `name` *String* Identifier.